 This post will teach you How To Make The Best Margarita Recipe with 11 Secret Tips.

 Hosting guests with the best margaritas they’ve ever tasted makes you look legit in the entertaining department.
-The art behind how to make the best margarita (AKA a BOMB-ASS margarita) comes down to precision and consistency, which brings me to my next point!
+The art behind making the best margarita (AKA a BOMB-ASS margarita) comes down to precision and consistency, which brings me to my next point.

-Ordering a margarita in a restaurant has me asking all kinds of questions like, “Are the margaritas here strong, not too sweet, with just the right amount of lime?”
-I guess you could say I’m picky, but who wants to pay $15-$20 for a sour, watered-down drink?
+Ordering a margarita in a restaurant has me asking questions like, “Are the margaritas here strong, not too sweet, with just the right amount of lime?”
+I guess you could say I’m picky, but who wants to pay $20 for a sour, watered-down drink?

-The 11 tips, along with the BOMB-ASS margarita recipe, will lead you to a perfect margarita drink that has a balanced combination of booze, sweet, and sour.
+These 11 secret tips, along with the best (BOMB-ASS) margarita recipe, will lead you to a perfect drink that has a balanced combination of booze, sweet, and sour.
 And, just a hint, the tips do not include a store-bought margarita mix.
 Salud!

-Since juicing limes can be time-consuming and super expensive, I always buy lime juice by the gallon.
-It stores well and it’s wayyy cheaper.
+Lime juice is key for making the best margaritas.
+AND, since juicing limes can be time-consuming and expensive, I always buy lime juice by the gallon.
+It stores well and it’s cheaper.

 To keep your margaritas budget-friendly, check out First Street 100% juice.
 It sells by the gallon for just under $7 compared to most lime juice brands that sell by the gallon for close to $30.

 If you need to purchase a smaller amount, Amazon sells a pack of two 32-ounce bottles, but you’re paying a higher price.
 I cook quite a bit with lime juice, and I put it in my water a couple of times a day also, so I don’t mind storing the gallon.

 Healthline wrote a fantastic article on the benefits of lime water for skin, weight loss, and your digestive system if you need some extra incentive to purchase the gallon.